What is Disability Pride Month?

 Sue Working at the Birmingham Horticultural Center

 Just like every person with a disability is unique, every person’s understanding of disability pride is unique.
-For many, disability pride means embracing individuality, celebrating unique experiences, and valuing societal contributions of those with disabilities.
+For many, disability pride means embracing individuality, celebrating unique experiences, and valuing the societal contributions of those with disabilities.

 Celebrating Disability Pride Month